JasonYuan869/chip8mc/technical.md

 Minecraft does not feature bitwise operators including logic and shifts.
 ### Data types
 Minecraft's scoreboard only allows numerical data to be stored, however in the context of an emulator (or any CPU), that is more than sufficient.
-CHIP8 is an 8-bit architecture in which all data can be stored in base 10 numbers from 0-255.
+CHIP-8 is an 8-bit architecture in which all data can be stored in decimal numbers from 0-255.
 The biggest limitation of the scoreboard system is their lack of arrays or iterables.
-Other languages can directly access certain indexes of an array with `arrray[index]`, which allows for the following behaviour:
+Other languages can directly access certain indexes of an array with `array[index]`, which allows for the following behaviour:
 ```java
 // Take two bytes of memory starting from the PC, then store that as the opcode
 opcode = (mem[PC] << 8) + mem[PC + 1];